-This varies depending on where and what subject you teach, but the median teacher’s salary is approximately $40,000 annually.
+An average teacher’s salary varies depending on where and what subject you teach.
+The median teacher’s salary is approximately $40,000 annually.

 Can you own your own home on a teacher’s salary?